The fate that befell VKontakte may soon take down Facebook and Twitter.

 In seeming respect for his business principles, the Kremlin temporarily left the company alone, recalled Arseny Bobrovsky, another of @KermlinRussia's authors.

 But in early 2013, Durov's troubles with the government started to pick up again.
-In March, the Russian news outlet Novaya Gazeta published
+In March, the Russian news outlet Novaya Gazeta published what it claimed were a series of "hacked" emails between Durov and the Kremlin's "chief ideologist" Vladislav Surkov, suggesting that VKontakte had been working with the FSB for years already.

 "More people probably thought it was fake than not," said Kevin Rothrock, editor-in-chief of RuNet Echo, an arm of the nonprofit blogging network for citizen journalism Global Voices Online.
 But it was part of the beginning of a public relations campaign against Durov, he said.
 On April 5, a car registered to VK vice president Ilya Perekopsky ran over the foot of a police officer.
 The driver fled the scene, but police claimed a week later it was Durov behind the wheel.